Sleep Apnea & ADHD in Silver Spring, MD

 In many cases, untreated sleep apnea can aggravate ADHD symptoms and make them worse.
 Sleep apnea causes individuals to suffer from poor sleep quality due to waking up throughout the night.
 Deep sleep is responsible for many essential functions, including organizing and processing the information we’ve learned and healing the body.
 However, those with sleep apnea may not reach that level of deep sleep, putting the brain in a constant state of exhaustion and worsening ADHD symptoms.

-If you suffer from sleep apnea and haven’t received treatment, contact our Silver Spring office at (301) 593-5500 to schedule an appointment.
+If you suffer from sleep apnea and haven’t received treatment, contact our office at (301) 593-5500 to schedule an appointment for sleep treatment near Kensington.

 Frequently Asked Questions